 Pulmonary hypertension refers to a condition in which high blood pressure exists within the vessels of the lungs.
 Normally, venous (low oxygen) blood returns from the body to the right side of the heart.
-The blood is pumped to lungs via the pulmonary arteries.
-Breathing brings oxygen to venous blood in the lungs, turning it into arterial (high oxygen-containing) blood.
-Arterial blood returns through the pulmonary veins to the left side of the heart, where it is pumped to the rest of the body to deliver oxygen to organs and tissues.
+The blood is pumped to the lungs via the pulmonary arteries.
+Oxygen is transferred into the blood at the alveolus-capillary interface, and then returns through the pulmonary veins to the left side of the heart, where it is pumped to the rest of the body to deliver oxygen to organs and tissues.

-WHO Group I: Pulmonary hypertension due to a disease of the arteries themselves, such as idiopathic, or hereditary, or related to autoimmune disease.
+WHO Group I: Pulmonary hypertension due to a disease of the arteries themselves.
+Examples include idiopathic (of unknown cause), heritable or related to autoimmune disease

-WHO III: Pulmonary hypertension due to chronic lung disease, low oxygen levels or sleep disorder.
+WHO Group III: Pulmonary hypertension due to lung disease and/or low oxygen levels, including sleep disorders

-WHO IV: Pulmonary hypertension due to blood clots in the lung.
+WHO Group IV: Pulmonary hypertension due to blockages in the pulmonary arteries (e.g., chronic blood clots in the lung)

-WHO V: Pulmonary hypertension associated with diseases that don’t fall into the other four categories, such as sickle cell disease.
+WHO Group V: Pulmonary hypertension associated with diseases that don’t fall into the other four categories such as sickle cell disease.

 See how your heart can affect your breathing in our infographic explaining the heart/lung connection.

-Learn about the Pulmonary Hypertension Center at National Jewish Health.
+Learn about the Pulmonary Hypertension Program at National Jewish Health.

 Pulmonary hypertension can occur in isolation or, more commonly, with diseases of the lungs and heart.
-Pulmonary hypertension in the absence of other diseases is very rare and generally idiopathic or familial in nature.
+Pulmonary hypertension in the absence of other diseases is very rare and is often idiopathic, associated with autoimmune disease or familial in nature.
 This kind of pulmonary hypertension is referred as pulmonary arterial hypertension (PAH).
-Pulmonary arterial hypertension can also be associated with autoimmune diseases; drug use such as methamphetamines or diet drugs; human immunodeficiency virus (HIV); liver disease and congenital heart disease.
+Pulmonary arterial hypertension can also be associated with drug use, such as methamphetamines or diet drugs; human immunodeficiency virus (HIV); liver disease; and congenital heart disease.

 Pulmonary hypertension is commonly associated with a variety of lung conditions with low oxygen levels.
 These include COPD, emphysema